Double Progression

 And keep the same weight until you get 10 reps.

-Double Progression with a Top Set and Back Off Sets
+Double Progression with a Top Set

 You can also do this by ramping to a top set and then doing back off sets after instead of just doing straight sets.